-Indonesia’s air pollution levels have severely worsened in recent years.
+Air pollution in Indonesia has severely worsened in recent years.
 From 2013 to 2016 alone, Indonesia’s air pollution doubled.
-In 2019, Jakarta averaged over 4 times (40 micrograms) the WHO recommended healthy limit of PM.5 air pollution.
+In 2010, Jakarta averaged over 4 times (40 micrograms) the WHO recommended healthy limit of PM.5 air pollution.
 With pollution levels worsening to dangerous levels, many may wonder where Indonesia and Jakarta’s air pollution comes from.

 In Indonesia’s larger cities such as Jakarta, cars, trucks and road traffic contribute a significant amount of air pollution.
 Motor vehicle emissions in Jakarta contributed around 31.5 percent of PM2.5 air pollution in 2008-2009.
 Motor vehicles in these cities contributed an even larger proportion to the city’s PM10 air pollution (larger particulate matter).